Organizing an Organization

 Much more than the software or the automations that facilitate the support queue, the whole project created a set of habits at the organization level for what to do when an ad-hoc request comes up.
 Standardizing that process improved Transom’s ability to serve its clients and induced demand from existing clients because they were consistently having a positive experience with the agency.

-The average support queue ticket was 4 hours of billable time, and was completed in less than a week.
-At any given time the queue had between 15 and 20 open tickets, and if a backlog of more than 20 tickets started to develop, it was a signal to the agency’s management to find more resources to serve the client requests we were receiving.
+The average Support Queue ticket was 4 hours of billable time, and was completed in less than a week.
+At any given time the Queue had between 15 and 20 open tickets, and if a backlog of more than 20 tickets started to develop, it was a signal to the agency’s management to find more resources to serve the client requests we were receiving.

 Impact & Outcomes

-The support queue grew from handling approximately 50 hours per month of billable client work in January and February of 2022 to an average of 193 hours per month for August, September and October 2022, an almost 200% increase.
-This growth was in part due to organization-wide adoption of the system, but it was also reflected in August, September and October 2022 being three of the company’s highest revenue months over a twelve month rolling period.
+The Support Queue grew from handling approximately 50 hours per month of billable client work in January and February of 2022 to an average of 193 hours per month for August, September and October 2022, an almost 200% increase.
+This growth was in part due to organization-wide adoption of the system, but it was also reflected in August, September and October of 2022 being three of the company’s highest revenue months over a twelve month rolling period.
 Our client roster didn’t grow by 200%, but their requests and our ability to bill for those requests did because we had a system to track and deliver on their requests.

-After the queue was adopted by the whole organization, we would complete around ten tickets per week, which drove a consistent stream of revenue for the agency that was separate from project-based work.
+After the Queue was adopted by the whole organization, we would complete around ten tickets per week, which drove a consistent stream of revenue for the agency that was separate from project-based work.

 The Creative Director’s feedback about the queue was: